 Prepare wildlife management plants.

-Monitor the trend of wildlife population.
+Monitor the trend of the wildlife population.

 Please advise on how to reduce the effects of wildlife development.